27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 3. Miller’s Pond – Old Pearsall Rd

-Miller’s Pond is located inside a 42-acre vast park.
+Miller’s Pond is located inside a 42-acre park.
 The Texas Parks and Wildlife Department maintains the water body and stocks fish.
 They are responsible for stocking a variety of fish here at regular intervals.

 • Entry fee: Free.